edcalderin/Heartbet-Sound-Anomaly-Detector/README.md

 ![Alt text](./images/swagger.png)

+### Testing the app

+If you did not train any model, then run `make fetch_dataset` to download the dataset from Kaggle website and test the prediction endpoint.

 * Stop the services with `docker-compose down`

 ## Notebooks

-Run notebooks in `notebooks/` directory to conduct Exploratory Data Analysis.
+Run notebooks in `notebooks/` directory to conduct Exploratory Data Analysis and model training.
+The environment created in [Training model](#training-model) section can be also used to run the notebooks.

 ## Application running on Cloud